belle2/basf2/online_book/fundamentals/hep_analyses.rst

     The Belle II detector.

 Beam Pipe
-    The beam pipe itself is not an anctive part of the detector, but plays the crucial role of separating the detector from the interaction region, which is located in the low-pressure vacuum of the SuperKEKB rings.
-It is a cylindrical pipe designed to be as thin as possible in order to minimize the particle's energy loss in it, but it also assolves the scope of absorbing part of the soft X-rays emitted by the beams, that represent a major source of noise for the innermost detector, the PXD.
+    The beam pipe itself is not an active part of the detector, but plays the crucial role of separating the detector from the interaction region, which is located in the low-pressure vacuum of the SuperKEKB rings.
+It is a cylindrical pipe designed to be as thin as possible in order to minimize the particle's energy loss in it, but it is also crucial to absorb most of the soft synchrotron X-rays emitted by the beams before they can hit the detector.
+Otherwise they would represent a major source of noise for the innermost detector, the PXD.

 PXD
     The first active system met by the particles that emerge form the IP is the PiXel